 - The So-Called Coward: After Tatsuki tells him to run away, he does — but reappears two chapters later with Zennosuke's sword, and in the next chapter, after seeing Aizen take a bomb to the head and survive, he turns around and charges at the Nigh Invulnerable Big Bad himself.

-- Fetish: She has a huge fetish for bald/shaven men.
+- Has a Type: She's only interested in bald/shaven men.
 Ikkaku finds her a handful to deal with as a result: she's a massive fan of his appearance.
+Her only previous boyfriend mentioned is a toupee-wearing boy that goes to a neighboring school.

 - Smitten Teenage Girl: Even in the manga, she's rather dramatic about her desire for Ikkaku.
 The anime makes it worse and even takes it to its usual conclusion of involving a Rescue Romance (in a Played for Laughs sort of way).